ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-8-3.md

-Chapter 8: Navigating Diversity and Cultural Differences: Fostering Inclusion and Diversity Within Coaching Relationships
+Fostering Inclusion and Diversity Within Coaching Relationships
 =========================================================================================================================

 Fostering inclusion and diversity is essential for effective feedback coaching.
 In this chapter, we will explore the techniques and strategies necessary for fostering inclusion and diversity within coaching relationships.